 Get started with your small business marketing plan today

-Now that you’ve created your small business marketing plan, make sure to measure your results and adjust your plan accordingly.
+No matter how great your small business idea, it won’t stay alive without a solid marketing plan.
+Now that you’ve created yours, make sure to measure your results and adjust your plan accordingly.
 Your goals may shift as changes happen in your business, the economy, and your market, but your overall marketing plan should keep you on track for success and growth.

 Want more planning tips?
 Check out these resources: